Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Results

 \subsection{Overview}

 We consider two cases for the structure of $\mat G$: equal variances and unequal variances.
-Let $\sigma_{(1)}^2, \dots, \sigma_{(r)}^2$ be the distinct values on the diagonal of $\mat G$ and let $m_j$ be the number of random effects with variance $\sigma_{(j)}^2$.
-In the equal variances case where $r=1$ and $\sigma_{j}^2 = \sigma^2$ for $j=1,\dots,q$, we provide a necessary and sufficient condition for the ensemble learner to outperform the merged learner.
-In the unequal variances case, we provide sufficient conditions under which the ensemble learner outperforms the merged learner and vice versa.
-These conditions allow us to characterize a transition point in terms of the heterogeneity measure $\overline{\sigma^2}$ between a regime that favors merging and a regime that favors ensembling.
+Let $\sigma_{(1)}^2, \dots, \sigma_{(D)}^2$ be the distinct values on the diagonal of $\mat G$ and let $J_d$ be the number of random effects with variance $\sigma_{(d)}^2$.
+In the equal variances case where $D=1$ and $\sigma_{j}^2 = \sigma^2$ for $j=1,\dots,Q$, Theorem 1 provides a necessary and sufficient condition for the ensemble learner to outperform the merged learner.
+In the unequal variances case, Theorem 2 provides sufficient conditions under which the ensemble learner outperforms the merged learner and vice versa.
+These conditions allow us to characterize a transition point in terms of the heterogeneity measure $\overline{\sigma^2}$ between a setting that favors merging and a setting that favors ensembling.
+We also provide optimal ensemble weights in Proposition \ref{prop1}, state special cases of the results for prediction models trained using ordinary least squares in Corollaries 1-3, provide an asymptotic version of the transition point for least squares in Corollary 4, and discuss how to interpret the results.
+For conciseness, we define the following notation.

-Theorems 1 and 2 state the equal variances and unequal variances results for least squares.
-Theorems 3 and 4 state the analogous results for ridge regression.
-Theorems 1-3 are special cases of Theorem 4 (proved in Appendix A), but for clarity of presentation, we start with the simplest case and then present the more general cases.
-We also consider an asymptotic version of the transition point (Corollary 1), provide optimal ensemble weights for least squares (Proposition \ref{prop1}) and ridge regression (Proposition \ref{prop2}), and discuss how to interpret the results.